treyescan/dynamic-aoi-toolkit/README.md

 # to run multi analysis on all P-* and all T* and all Tasks
 # optional: provide the starting task for all analyses
 python3 better-multi-analyse.py --st 1

+# NB: the multi-analyse.py script can be used (which is slower – not multi threaded) when the GUI can't be opened
 ```

 **_Usage:_**